ibm-cloud-docs/watsonxdata/wxd-dph.md

    * **Data extract** : The business consumers use data refinery service to create a CSV data extract file and download it.
 For information about data extract delivery method, see [Data Extract delivery method](https://dataplatform.cloud.ibm.com/docs/content/wsj/data-products/prd_delivery_methods_overview.html?context=dph&locale=en#extract).

    * **Deliver as a Table in watsonx.data** : The **deliver as a table in watsonx.data** delivery method allows consumers to access their data product as a table in watsonx.data.
 This method enables users with the appropriate permissions to create new tables or append to existing ones.
-For more information, see [Deliver as a table in watsonx.data delivery method](https://dataplatform.cloud.ibm.com/docs/content/wsj/data-products/prd_delivery_methods_overview.html?context=dph&locale=en#wxd_ingest) in the Data Product Hub documentation.
+For more information about deliver as a table in watsonx.data, see [Deliver as a table in watsonx.data delivery method](https://dataplatform.cloud.ibm.com/docs/content/wsj/data-products/prd_delivery_methods_overview.html?context=dph&locale=en#wxd_ingest) in the Data Product Hub documentation.

       **Pre-requisites**
       To use the **deliver as a table in watsonx.data** delivery method, you must have the following accesses in watsonx.data: